-Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.
+Pomeranian lovers; Unfortunately, there are lots of what I refer to as fake Pomeranian blogs and fake bloggers on the internet.

 How to check the validity of a Pomeranian dog care guide website.

-Let me start by explaining that this Pomeranian blog is not a fake.
+Let me start by explaining that this Pomeranian blog is not fake.

 Unfortunately, over 90% of the Pomeranian information articles now available on the internet usually have been copied from this Pomeranian blog - Pomeranian Headquarters.

-People copying information and rewording it for these fake Pomeranian blogs usually have no knowledge of this beautiful breed and often English is not their first language.
+Fake bloggers are copying information and rewording it for these Pomeranian blogs who usually do not know this beautiful breed, and often English is not their first language.

 So, it’s not surprising that the intended message often gets lost.